 Line your door with black butcher paper, then let your students have fun coming up with “apps” for this techno-savvy idea.

 We’re not sure, but we have a feeling this reindeer might be singing a bit out of tune.
 His heart’s in the right place, though!

 29. Handprint Tree

-This tree has a couple of cool personal touches.
+While this is a classic holiday design, we love that the tree has a couple of cool personal touches.
 Kids’ handprints cut from construction paper make up the fir needles, plus each ornament is decorated with a photo of a student!

 30. Spread Christmas Cheer